-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Company seeks a non-binding advisory vote from its stockholders to approve the compensation of its Named Executive Officers as disclosed in this proxy statement.
-This proposal is also referred to as the "Say-on-Pay vote."
+In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act and Section 14A of the Exchange Act, the Company seeks a non-binding advisory vote from its stockholders to approve the compensation of its Named Executive Officers as disclosed in this Proxy Statement.
+This proposal is also referred to as the "Say-on-Pay" vote.

-The Human Resources Committee of the Board of Directors ("HR Committee") has overall responsibility for evaluating and determining the Company's executive compensation, and all of the members of the Board approve the compensation of the Executive Chairman and the Chief Executive Officer.
-In 2015, the HR Committee was comprised solely of independent directors and the same is true with respect to the current HR Committee.
-The Compensation Discussion and Analysis ("CD&A") in this proxy statement provides an extensive description of the process and substance of the activity of the HR Committee in determining executive compensation generally and for 2015.
+The HR Committee has overall responsibility for evaluating and determining the Company's executive compensation, and all of the members of the Board approve the compensation of the Executive Chairman and the CEO.
+The HR Committee was during 2016, and is currently comprised solely of independent directors.
+The Compensation Discussion and Analysis ("CD&A") in this Proxy Statement provides an extensive description of the process and substance of the activity of the HR Committee in determining executive compensation generally and for 2016.